alexamies/buddhist-dictionary/README.md

 NTI Buddhist Text Reader Project
 ===============================================================================

-The NTI Buddhist Text Reader is a Chinese text reader, including a Chinese-English dictionary and corpus management tools, for analyzing and managing Buddhist Chinese texts.
+The NTI Buddhist Text Reader is a digital library for Chinese Buddhist texts with a built-in text reader, a Chinese-English dictionary and corpus management tools, for analyzing and managing Buddhist Chinese texts.
 This is a non-profit, open source project.

 Goals: